 Championship play-off final worth £170m to Aston Villa or Derby

-The Sky Bet Championship play-off final between Aston Villa and Derby on May 27 is worth approximately £170m for the winners.
+Monday's Sky Bet Championship play-off final between Aston Villa and Derby is worth approximately £170m for the winners.

-Derby's epic win over Leeds on Wednesday night means they will face last season's finalists Villa in the showpiece at Wembley, a place at which Rams boss Frank Lampard enjoyed huge success with Chelsea alongside Villa boss Dean Smith's coach John Terry.
+Derby's epic 4-2 win at Leeds on May 15 set up a clash with last season's finalists Villa in the showpiece at Wembley, a place at which Rams boss Frank Lampard enjoyed huge success with Chelsea alongside Villa boss Dean Smith's coach John Terry.

-Villa got through by the skin of their teeth on Tuesday with a penalty shoot-out victory over West Brom, but there's one more game to come...
+Villa got through by the skin of their teeth the previous night with a penalty shoot-out victory over West Brom, but there's one more game to come...

 The £170m game... at least